 A Competitive Advantage could be a Resource.

-- For example: If you own an Oil Well, you have a Competitive Advantage in the Energy sector, but maybe, you’re not Capable of obtaining profits out of it, if you didn’t have the proper technology.
+If you own an Oil Well, you have a Competitive Advantage in the Energy sector, but maybe, you’re not Capable of obtaining profits out of it, if you didn’t have the proper technology.

-We know it may sound confusing.
+We know it may seem confusing.

-Let’s see it with one example:
+Let’s see it with another example:

-Ferrari Resources and Capabilities - example
+Ferrari Resources and Capabilities - Example

 Imagine that Ferrari chooses you for driving its car in the next F1 World championship.